w3c/wot/plugfest/2018-lyon/result-hitachi.md

 ##### Prerequisite
 ###### Limitation

-- TDs are retrieved by `curl` command, not retrieved from generated nodes dynamically/automatically.
+- TDs are retrieved by `curl` command, not loaded by generated nodes dynamically/automatically.
-- In order to access a correct endpoint, some forms in interactions are eliminated manually.
+- In order to access a correct endpoint, some forms in interactions are eliminated manually (remove CoAP, MQTT endpoints).

 ##### Test results